-He Is An Amazing Writer
+He Is A Gifted Writer

 He Is An Amazing Actor

-Perhaps being best known to people for his portrayal of Kurt Hummel on Glee, Chris Colfer has been constantly recognized for his amazing performance.
+Perhaps best known for his portrayal of Kurt Hummel on Glee, Chris Colfer has been constantly recognized for his amazing performance.
 He shocked the world back in 2011 when he won the Golden Globe Award for Best Supporting Actor at the young age of 20.
 He was also nominated for two Emmy Awards and won three consecutive People's Choice Awards from 2013 - 2015 for his performance.

 Kurt was one of the most beloved characters on the show and was constantly involved in major storylines.
 Whether it was the coming out storyline with his father or the budding relationship he had with "Warbler" Blaine Anderson (the almighty "Klaine") — Kurt was, for many, the heart and soul of Glee.
 And that was down to Colfer's relatable performance.
-As Kurt, he had that ability to make you laugh with a single line and make you cry with a single look.
+As Kurt, he had that ability to make you laugh with a single line and cry with a single look.

 He Has An Incredible Voice

-Some people are just amazing at everything they do.
-Chris Colfer may be known for his acting and his writing, but something he should be equally recognized for is his singing.
+Colfer may be known for his acting and his writing, but something he should be equally recognized for is his singing.
 Having regularly performed moving solos and heartfelt duets on Glee, Colfer's vocal range is out of this world.

-With upcoming novels and film appearances, Colfer is keeping his writing and acting talent alive and well — I only hope that we get to see him sing again too.
+With upcoming novels and film appearances, Colfer is keeping his writing and acting talent alive and well — I only hope that we get to hear him sing again too.
 With a voice described as both powerful and angelic by fans and critics, it would be a shame if we didn't get to hear him sing once more.

 Some moments will live on in TV history forever: "Who Shot J.R?", Buffy vs. Dracula, and of course, the final episode of Friends.
 Then there's Glee's Kurt Hummel dancing perfectly in sync to Beyonce's "Single Ladies" in his bedroom while wearing a unitard.
 He was also accompanied by Tina (Jenna Ushkowitz) and Brittany (Heather Morris — who was brought in to teach the choreography to the actors and ended up staying on as Brittany).